Official State of Iowa Website Here is how you know

 Are there any time limitations?

-Yes, there are multiple time limitations in the Iowa workers' compensation system.
+Yes, there are multiple time limitations under Iowa workers' compensation law.

 Return to Table of Contents